 Departing the Delta by boat we return to our vehicle and we cross back into Namibia.
 We continue through to the eastern side of the Caprivi Strip and arrive at our lodge overlooking the flood plains of the Kwando River.
 Overnight Namushasha River Lodge (or similar).

-Continuing into the Caprivi we cross into Botswana we travel by road to the edge of the Okavango Delta.
+In 2019 - Continuing into the Caprivi we cross into Botswana and travel by road to the edge of the Okavango Delta.
 We transfer 2-3 hours by boat to Pepere island in the Delta.
 The following day we do game walks on the island and a mokoro can trip.
 Lunch is included on Day 17 only.

 We drive inland through the Damaraland region with its vast and rugged terrain.
 Its mountain ranges are intercepted by wide gravel plains, which run into sandy, vegetated riverbeds and hot, dry valleys.
 Our lodge is located on top of a mountain with spectacular views of the surrounding area.
 Spend the afternoon taking in the incredible setting or simply relaxing by the pool.
 Overnight Ugab Terrace Lodge (or similar).

 Etosha National Park is one of the most important reserves and game sanctuaries in Africa with thousands of wild animals such as blue wildebeest, springbok, zebra, kudu, giraffe, cheetah, leopard, lion and elephant make this area their home.
-The day is spent on game drive through the Park from the Western to the Eastern side of the Park.
+The day is spent on game drive in our Overland vehicle through the Park from the Western to the Eastern side of the Park.
 Overnight Mokuti Lodge (or similar).

 We travel across the Zimbabwe border to view Victoria Falls - one of the most revered and spectacular sights in Africa.
 Days are spent at leisure to browse the local markets, to experience the many optional activities on offer including white water rafting, bungi jumping, microlighting/ airplane or helicopter flights over the Falls, and to visit the actual Falls (own expense).
-Overnight on the banks of the Zambezi river at Sprayview Hotel (or similar).
+Overnight Sprayview Hotel (or similar).

 We enter the Caprivi Strip (Zambezi region) where we spend the night set amongst the lush vegetation overlooking the Okavango River.
 Sunset from the deck is sensational.
 An optional afternoon boat cruise on the river is available (own expense).
 Overnight Hakusembe River Lodge (or similar).